Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 07 Exercises

 Navigate to your ~/bash-linux-bioinformatics/module-1-foundations/ folder.
-Create a file called species.txt and write three lines into it: Sorghum bicolor, Arabidopsis thaliana, and Oryza sativa.
-Then print the file to the screen.
+Create a file called species.txt and write three lines into it one by one: Sorghum bicolor, Arabidopsis thaliana, and Oryza sativa.
+Then print the complete file to the screen to verify all three lines are there.

 Show answer